-Prerequisites: MATH 210, MATH 343
+Prerequisites: MATH 210 and MATH 343, or permission of the instructor

-MATH 330 Probability and Statistics
+Probability and Statistics

 This course is an introduction to probability as a basis for the theory of statistics.
 The topics covered include sample spaces; conditional probability and independence; discrete and continuous distribution functions; random variables; and joint and marginal probability distributions.
 Offered at least biennially in the fall.